 Finally, we walked through some catalogs of drums, acoustic and electronic, and practice pads and practice pad kits.
 We walked over to the shelves I have laden with all of my music books, mentioning that “this is a lifelong activity.”

 Quick stop – we went back to the basement for a quick demo of my V-Drums, where I mentioned that if it weren’t for them, I would never have been able to practice quietly.
 Hint.
 Hint.
 Hey, there are relatively cheap ones now!

 I taught myself to play the drums using the “Ultimate Beginners Series” on VHS.
 It was a great way to get over the basics.
 A year later, I got a good teacher and took regular lessons for a good few years.

 So, after we spend about two hours, I had a box ready for Glenn with all of my “Ultimate” books, disks, and videos.
 On permanent loan…

 Any similar teaching experiences?
 Who wants to be next?!

 ADIDE: This is technically not the first music lesson I’ve given.
 I’ve been teaching my son Rocco music on and off for a few years now.
 Of course, it’s a completely different dynamic.
-Neither the teacher or the student are intimidated.
+Neither the teacher nor the student is intimidated.
 We adults can be so weird!